Rick Reynolds, LCSW

 5. Living life as normal.

-6. Trying to defend your affair partner.
+6. Trying to defend the affair partner.

 7. Trying to avoid talking with your mate about their feelings.